Quantum algorithm for solving McKean-Vlasov stochastic differential equations: Preliminary

 The local error bound in Eq.~\eqref{eq:WeakOrderDef} leads to the bound of the total error in using the discretization method as Eq.~\eqref{eq:DiscProc} over the finite time interval, $|\mathbb{E}[f(\tilde{Y}_i)]-\mathbb{E}[f(Y_{t_i})]|=O(h^{p})$.
 The definition of the weak order of accuracy with the error bound in this form can be found in the literature, e.g., Refs.~\cite{milstein2013numerical,Rossler01032006}.
-To suppress the error in the expectation to $\epsilon$, we can take $h=\Omega(\epsilon^{1/p})$, which leads to the number of time steps $n_{\rm t}=O(1/\epsilon^{1/p})$.
+To suppress the error in the expectation to $\epsilon$, we can take $h=\Omega(\epsilon^{1/p})$~\footnote{This $\Omega(\cdot)$ is a kind of Landau symbols that denotes the asymptotic lower bound and should not be confused with the sample space $\Omega$.}, which leads to the number of time steps $n_{\rm t}=O(1/\epsilon^{1/p})$.